Apostolos-Daniel/toli-io-personal-website/content/bio.md

 The court has always been a place of clarity for me.

-If you’re building something ambitious — technically or organisationally — I’d love to talk.
+If you’re building something ambitious,  technically or organisationally, I’d love to talk.